xwhu002/SAR-BagNet/README.md

 ## Train model
 1. Unzip the image. we provide the MSTAR dataset in the images folder

-2. run trian_test.py.The training process is the same as a traditional CNNs.
+2. Run trian_test.py.The training process is the same as a traditional CNNs.
 This program includes the preprocessing operation of the data of this project, and different processing processes can be selected according to different tasks

 3. utils.py can generate heatmaps of each SAR images
 ## Generate heatmap for SAR images